henchaves/basketball-tracker/README.md

 python -m flask run --host=0.0.0.0 --port=5180
 ```

-1. Open the app in your browser at http://localhost:5180
+4. Open the app in your browser at http://localhost:5180

-2. Choose a video file and click the "Submit" button
+5. Choose a video file and click the "Submit" button

-3. Wait for the prediction to complete until you get a new video
+6. Wait for the new video to be generated